-- · Election campaigning can start at any time but should end by noon on Saturday 8 October, when voting closes. - Election offences are set out in Appendix 6 of this information booklet (and refer to other offence sections and Part 7 of the Local Electoral Act 2001).
-Please ensure you understand what is required of you, to avoid committing an offence.
+Election campaigning can start at any time but should end by noon on Saturday 11 October, when voting closes.

+There are generally no rules around the conduct of campaigning by candidates, although there are certain election offences, which are detailed in Appendix 4 of this handbook (and refer to other offence sections and Part 7 of the Local Electoral Act 2001).
+Please ensure you understand what is required of you, for your own protection and to avoid committing an offence.